-Gillette Children’s Specialty Healthcare is an industry leader in caring for children who have disabilities and complex medical conditions.
+Gillette Children’s is an industry leader in caring for children who have disabilities and complex medical conditions.
 We strive to help patients attain the best outcomes possible.
 At Gillette, our employees and medical staff have the training and expertise—as well as the dedication—to produce continual improvement and innovation.
 Dedication to continual improvement is the foundation for our physical therapy residency program.
 As Gillette grows, we recognize the need to provide educational advancement and training opportunities to physical therapists interested in becoming advanced practitioners in their field.

 Gillette offers a one-year residency opportunity for clinicians who desire to:

 - Learn our specialized approach to physical therapy

 - Work directly with Gillette’s unique population of patients